 - Purchasing a house is a huge investment, so, unless they have significant savings, most people are forced to go through the mortgage application process.
 Determine which type of mortgage you are qualified for and how much deposit you need.
 Your monthly income, years of service, loans, credit card payments and other possible debts will determine the amount of the mortgage you are allowed to get.

 - When applying for a certain mortgage amount, make sure you can afford your monthly repayments.

 - Visit the property personally several times if necessary.
 It’s not enough to see the images of the property only on the internet.

-– Find out more information about possible issues.
+- Find out more information about possible issues.
 Vendors or real estate agents most probably won’t tell you anything about possible problems in the house or neighborhood.
-Hopefully you can get more details from the first neighbors who are probably eager to find out who is moving into the place next door.
+Hopefully, you can get more details by asking the prospective neighbors who are probably eager to find out who is moving into the place next door.

 - Decide if you can actually afford the house you would like to buy.
 All repair works will add up to the amount you will have to invest as well as property taxes, closing costs, insurance, maintenance, utilities…

-– Include post-move expenses when planning a budget.
+- First-time home buyers should include post-move expenses when planning a budget.